 Chair for Globalisation and Legal Pluralism

 The chair’s research deals with globalisation processes in law from a historical perspective.
-Our research focuses on the complex interactions between different legal systems, understandings and practices, challenging European-centric narratives and examining the dynamics of change.
+We explore the complex interactions between different legal systems, perceptions and practices, challenging European-centric narratives and examining dynamics of change.

-Our research focuses on the legal transformation processes that challenged many regions outside Europe in the 19th and 20th centuries and that often required a difficult positioning between the expansion of European legal ideas and the struggle for sovereignty and self-assertion.
-We ask for the effects of colonialism, semi-colonialism and decolonisation on legal understandings and practices and we ask for the role of legal pluralism in multi-ethnic societies.
-Besides, our research focuses on the circulation of ideas and practices in the context of National Socialism and fascism, and we examine legal responses to mass atrocities and crimes against humanity.
+A particular focus of our research is on the processes of legal transformation that posed challenges to many regions outside Europe in the 19th and 20th centuries, often requiring a balancing act between the expansion of European legal ideas and the struggle for sovereignty and self-assertion.
+We explore the effects of colonialism, semi-colonialism and decolonisation on legal structures and practices, as well as the role of legal pluralism in multi-ethnic societies.
+A further focus of our research is on the circulation of ideas and practices in the context of National Socialism and fascism, and on legal responses to mass atrocities and crimes against humanity.

-With these topics, our research contributes to the debates on the plurality and diversity of legal orders in a globally interconnected world and bridges the gap between historical and current challenges.
+Our research therefore contributes to the discourse on the plurality and diversity of legal orders in a globally interconnected world, and bridges the gap between historical and present-day challenges.

 Research areas

-This research focus is dedicated to the often-asymmetrical encounter between different legal orders in an increasingly globalised world.
-It examines translation and appropriation practices as well as dissent and resistance and asks how dynamics of change are initiated through the complex interaction of law, institutions, ideas and actors.
+This research focus is dedicated to the often asymmetrical encounters between different legal orders in an increasingly globalised world.
+We examine practices of translation and appropriation, as well as dissent and resistance, and explore how dynamics of change are initiated through the complex interactions of laws, institutions, ideas and actors.

 Contemporary Legal History